-Goliath groupers can also be found around shipwrecks, and these truly are goliath as they can weigh up to 800 pounds.
+Goliath groupers can also be found around shipwrecks, and these genuinely are goliaths as they can weigh up to 800 pounds.
 You can also find many species of groupers around wrecks, including the gag, black and snowy groupers.

-Cod can also be found, along with Ballan wrasse, pollack, and the feather blenny.
+Cod, along with Ballan wrasse, pollack, and the feather blenny, can also be found.

 There are also many predators lying in wait around a shipwreck.
 With so many plants and animals around a wreck, food is abundant, from small worms and crustaceans to larger fish.

-Scorpionfish will make a meal of the smaller insects and crustaceans, while a carnivorous fish, the topknot, can also be found around wrecks.
-The topknot is a flatfish that blends into rocky areas and is also suited to wrecks.
-The topknot may blend in further if there is pink seaweed present as the topknot may use its pink spots as camouflage.
+Scorpionfish will make a meal of the smaller insects and crustaceans, while a predatory fish, the topknot, can also be found around wrecks.
+The top knot is a flatfish that blends into rocky areas and is also suited to impacts.
+The topknot may agree further if there is pink seaweed, as the topknot may use its pink spots as camouflage.

 Cuttlefish can also be seen catching small fish and crabs, which they catch using their long tentacles.
 Lobsters can also be found around shipwrecks, while the sponges and hydroids provide food for sea slugs.

-In North Carolina, around the Outer Banks, sand tiger sharks can be seen.
+In North Carolina, sand tiger sharks can be seen around the Outer Banks.
 From May to October, sand tiger sharks can be found around the Aeolus wreck, sometimes in numbers up to 30.
 The Aeolus was sunk as part of an artificial reef program in 1988.

 The lifespan of a Wreck

 Shipwrecks can support a large, stable community of animals and plants.
 These communities can take many years to develop fully.

 The first to arrive at a wreck are fast-living but short-lived species.
 These are then replaced over time by slow-growing but long-lived organisms.

 Sea lettuce and some kelp species reproduce throughout the year and compete for space and light on a wreck.
-Both are one of the first colonizers of a wreck.
-However, over time, these are replaced by a perennial kelp forest and small animal species.
+Both are the first colonizers of an impact.
+However, these are replaced by perennial kelp forests and small animal species over time.